mikerainey/tpal/README.txt

 =====================

-To get started, we need to first check that our machine is suitable for these experiments, then if it is, install the benchmarking infrastructure on our local machine, and finally make sure we can run the benchmarks and obtain results.
+To get started, we need to first check that our machine is suitable for these experiments, and then if it is, install the benchmarking infrastructure on our local machine.
+Finally, we need to make sure we can run the benchmarks and obtain results.

 **Hardware dependencies** The experiments require a machine with multiple x86-64 cores and well-provisioned RAM, e.g., 50GB or more.